tommyassociates/tommy-docs/sdk/make-your-own-addon.md

 ### Requesting kiosk mode

-Locking an addon is usually performed on an addons settings page via a tommy link.
+Locking an addon is usually performed on an addons settings page via a tommy link and is done by a Team Manager or Team Admin.
+Click on the tommy link and then click the `Confirm` button.

 Once an addon is locked, we are redirected to a pin code page.
 Success entry of the pin code will redirect to the index view where the `isLocked` computed variable will be true.

 ```
 <a href="tommy://lock?addon=addon_package&showmenu=true">